 - (2) Higher education: One or more nonprofit higher education institution(s), provided that at least one offers an AAS degree (or other two-year degree that is the industry standard for the targeted jobs) linked to the goals of the program, and which award the degree at no cost to the student/family.
-Please note that higher education partners participating in a P-TECH program, or the entity/entities responsible for setting tuition at the institution, are authorized by law to set a reduced rate of tuition and/or fees, or to waive tuition and/or fees entirely, for students enrolled in such P-TECH program with no reduction in other state, local or other support for such students earning college credit that such higher education partner would otherwise be eligible to receive; and, - (3) Business/Employer: A regional New York State employer (or consortium of employers from related sectors) and/or industry entity/association that requires highly skilled employees which will utilize the knowledge and skills obtained from the secondary and postsecondary programs proposed under the application and agrees to place students who successfully complete the program first in line for a job.
+Please note that higher education partners participating in a NYS P-TECH project, or the entity/entities responsible for setting tuition at the institution, are authorized by law to set a reduced rate of tuition and/or fees, or to waive tuition and/or fees entirely, for students enrolled in such NYS P-TECH project with no reduction in other state, local or other support for such students earning college credit that such higher education partner would otherwise be eligible to receive; and, - (3) Business/Employer: A regional New York State employer (or consortium of employers from related sectors) and/or industry entity/association that requires highly skilled employees which will utilize the knowledge and skills obtained from the secondary and postsecondary programs proposed under the application and agrees to place students who successfully complete the program first in line for a job.

-NOTE: Public charter schools and non-public schools are ineligible to apply for these funds or participate in this program, either individually or as members of consortia.
+NOTES:

-Currently funded NYS P-Tech partnerships may not apply to expand their current projects.
+- a.
+Public charter schools and non-public schools are ineligible to apply for these funds or participate in this program, either individually or as members of consortia. - b.
+For-profit institutions of higher education are not eligible to serve as the higher education partner. - c.
+Currently funded NYS P-Tech partnerships may apply to create a new NYS P-TECH project, separate from currently operating projects; however, they may not apply to expand their current projects.

-Eligibility Requirements
+Eligibility and Mandatory Application Requirements